cjkrolak/ThermostatSupervisor/README.md

 Script can be configured to customize polling interval, force re-logon after period of time, and either just alert or alert and revert to schedule.<br/>
 command line usage:  "*python mmm.py \<zone\>*"

-# errata:
-1. code currently only supports Honeywell thermostat connected to MyTotalControl web site and 3m50 thermostat connected to local network.
-2. code only reliably runs with 3 minute poll time on Honeywell.
-3. a few other low frequency intermittent issues exist, refer to issues in github repo for details.

-# debug / diagnostics:
-1. Honeywell pyhtcc.txt file in /home/pi/log/pyhtcc/ shows logging specific to pyhtcc class
-2. ./data/ folder contains supervisor logs

-# environment variables required:<br/>
-for Linux, define and then export variables in ~/.profile<br/>
-for Windows, define env variables in control panel and then re-start IDE<br/>
-for docker image, export the env files to a text file and specify during the docker run command<br/>
-* 'TCC_USERNAME':  username to Honeywell TCC website
-* 'TCC_PASSWORD':  password for TCC_USERNAME
-* 'GMAIL_USERNAME': email account to send notifications from (source)
-* 'GMAIL_PASSWORD': password for GMAIL_USERNAME
-* 'GMAIL_TO_USERNAME': email account to send notifications to (destination)

 # Supervisor API required methods:<br/>
 **thermostat class:**<br/>
 * get_all_thermostat_metadata(): Return intial thermostat meta data.